Working For A Greater Purpose: A Nonprofit CFO’s Story

 By JEFF THOMSON Oct 23, 2020

-Jeff Thomson: Your organization is mission-driven, serving individuals who are blind, visually impaired, deaf-blind or have combined vision and hearing loss, helping them live, work and thrive.
+Jeff Thomson: Your organization is mission-driven, serving individuals who are blind, have vision loss, are DeafBlind or have combined vision and hearing loss, helping them live, work and thrive.
 How do you secure funding to meet this mission?
 Does HKS run like a business, with business continuity plans for severe disruptions like Covid-19?

 Sharona Hebroni: We receive our funding from a variety of sources including federal and state programs, government contracts, grants, donations and other contributions.
 Our budget is not dependent on contributions and donations, and more closely reflects our level of government funding, contracts and grants.
 A significant investment portfolio ensures that we have the funds to cover any shortfall, but we keep that at a minimum.
 A current project is to build a better database of donors to enhance our development efforts.

 While Helen Keller Services runs as a business, we are different from the for-profit sphere.
 But the larger question is could anyone, or any business, have been fully prepared for something as unprecedented as Covid-19?

 As many of our programs are based in the New York metropolitan area, we were among the first in the country (March 13) to experience a shut down and were forced to act quickly with very little notice and no model on which to base our response.
 With the exception of our Group Homes, Helen Keller Services immediately closed our residential program and suspended our in-person programs.